-Inspecting HA-owned Units [24 CFR 983.103(f)]
+Inspecting HA-owned Units

 In the case of HA-owned units, the inspections must be performed by an independent agency designated by the HA and approved by HUD.
 The independent entity must furnish a copy of each inspection report to the HA and to the HUD field office where the project is located.
 The HA must take all necessary actions in response to inspection reports from the independent agency, including exercise of contractual remedies for violation of the HAP contract by the HA- owner.